pingcap/docs-cn/migrate-from-tidb-to-tidb.md

     tiup cdc cli changefeed create --pd=http://172.16.6.125:2379 --sink-uri="mysql://root:@172.16.6.122:4000" --changefeed-id="downstream -to-upstream"
     ```

 3. After migrating writing services to the downstream cluster, observe for a period.
-If the downstream cluster is stable, you can quit the upstream cluster.
+If the downstream cluster is stable, you can discard the upstream cluster.